 You need to apply for a visa well in advance and have at least six months validity on your passport upon departure.
 You’ll also need to complete a migration card at passport control on arrival and should keep this safe as you need it to check into hotels and to leave Russia.
 You must also register with the Russian authorities within seven working days of arrival.
 Your hotel can do this for you, but confirm that they have or you could be fined.
 You should register at each destination.

 When you search for this flight to Russia, Cheapflights searches on 900+ travel sites to save you time finding great flight deals online.
 Additionally, we offer filter features so you can choose a preferred cabin class or airline, see different price ranges, and much more so you can book the best flight for you.

 Cheapflights taps into our reliable network of hundreds of airlines and travel agencies to find the best deals for flights to Russia for you.
 Better yet — we are completely free to use.

 Users can book flights with no change fees policies with our dedicated filters.
 Book flights to Russia flexibly with Cheapflights today.

-Yes, Cheapflights has a feature called Price Alert, which essentially offers users the ability to be notified when flight prices change.
+Yes, Cheapflights has a feature called Price Alerts, which notifies users when flight prices change.
 Track prices for your flight to Russia today and book when you’re ready!